digital-blueprint/relay-greenlight-bundle/README.md

 ### Database migration

 Run this script to migrate the database.
+Run this script after installation of the bundle and after every update to adapt the database to the new source code.

 ```bash
 php bin/console doctrine:migrations:migrate --em=dbp_relay_greenlight_bundle